jorisroling/bitwig-electra-one/README.md

 ![images/remote_open.png](images/remote_open.png)

-Changes to these mapped parameters will be reflected on Electra One (and vice versa :smiley:)
+Changes to these mapped parameters will be reflected on Electra One (and vice versa 😃)

-If you change Remote Controls Page the labels & values will change.
+- If you change Remote Controls Page the labels & values will change.
-If you select another device on the same track the labels & values will change.
+- If you select another device on the same track the labels & values will change.
-If you select another track the labels & values will change.
+- If you select another track the labels & values will change.
-It follows your focus so to say.
+- It follows your focus so to say.
 Works out nice.

 ![images/electra_one.jpg](images/electra_one.jpg)